Nilanth/hashnode-blogs-backup/cl6ax3tum0ghxy6nv7q2o7j1y.md

 ### Highlights

-1. Adds static typing to Laravel to improve developer
-2. Productivity and code quality.
+1. Adds static typing to Laravel to improve developer productivity and code quality.
-3. Supports most of Laravel's magic methods.
+2. Supports most of Laravel's magic methods.
-4. Discovers bugs in your code.
+3. Discovers bugs in your code.

 **Github - 4.1K ⭐️**